CPunch/Laika/README.md

 ## Directories explained

-- `/cmake-modules` holds helper functions for finding things like libSodium.
+- `/cmake-modules` holds helper functions for CMake.
-- `/lib` is a shared static library between the client, peer & panel clients.
+- `/lib` is a shared static library between the bot, shell & CNC.
+LibSodium is also vendor'd here.
 - `/cnc` is the Command aNd Control server.
+(Currently only targets Linux)
 - `/bot` is the bot client to be ran on the target machine.
+(Targets both Linux and Windows)
 - `/shell` is the main shell to connect to the CNC server with to issue commands.
+(Currently only targets Linux)
 - `/tools` holds tools for generating keypairs, etc.

 ## CMake Definitions